0%

 1.

-Your Income Phase begins with the opportunity to activate INCOME abilities and effects from any face-up cards under your control.
-These effects can range from generating resources to executing powerful strategic plays.
+Your Income Phase begins with the opportunity to activate ONGOING effects from any face-up cards under your control.
+These can range from generating resources to creating Token spirits.

 • Activation